Antoine Detaille, from Icons to Weirdos

 But there were differences.
 Differences that we would have never seen if the decision to split had not taken place.

-From abstract yet very defined shapes, Antoine needed to express a rawer form of art.
+Moving away from abstract yet very defined shapes, Antoine needed to express a rawer form of art.

 produce.